b Balance Buster Start my plan

 Longer term = more interest

-A lower payment might cost more in the long run.
+A lower monthly payment might cost more in the long run.

 Unsecured vs secured